Is signing on behalf of someone legal in 2025? – eSignature law

 Advanced signature

-An advanced eSignature (AES) takes your document signing one step further from a simple electronic signature (SES) and makes your document more secure.
+An advanced eSignature (AES) takes your document signing security one step further from a simple electronic signature (SES).

-A simple electronic signature can be when you copy and paste a .jpeg image of a “wet ink” signature onto the website.
-What makes an advanced signature different is that it needs to be identified and linked to the signatory.
-The way you can achieve that is by adding the signatory’s email and IP address.
+A simple electronic signature can be anything from an uploaded image of a handwritten (wet ink) signature to a typed name.
+What makes an advanced electronic signature different is that it needs to be uniquely linked to the signer in order to verify their identity.

 Use the same electronic signature technology